 Content marketing is a great way to establish a long lasting online presence and brand authority that continually feeds a B2B sales funnel with targeted prospects.
 Ironically, high-quality content is what content marketers lack most.
 The 4 main challenges that marketers mention as contributing factors to shortage in content are:

-This lack of resources, be it time, budget or employees, is the reason curation attracted the attention of marketing departments worldwide.
-It allows to fill up your content calendar and consistently publish a variety of high-quality content at a fraction of the time and cost that is required for creating content.
+This shortage in resources to create in-house content, be it time, budget or employees, is the reason why curation attracts the attention of many marketing departments.
+Content curation helps to fill up your content calendar and consistently publish a variety of high-quality content at a fraction of the time and cost that is required for creating similar content.
 And in fact, 82% of content marketers use content curation to establish engaging channels with valuable industry news and to get a share of voice in an increasingly competitive content marketing landscape.

 Since the top purpose of curation is to establish engaging content distribution channels, curation goals are directly tied to the volume, consistency and quality of content that needs to be published.
 Marketers name the following curation goals as most important:

 Increased brand awareness, engagements and authority strengthen your content distribution channel.
 These lead to an increase in visibility and engagements with in-house and promotional content.
 In this context, curation supports goals such as lead generation, lead nurturing and up-selling which are tied directly to improving content marketing’s ROI.

 Social media is all about building reach and is therefore the preferred content distribution channel, utilized by 92% of B2B marketers.
 When it comes to specific social media networks, there is a disparity between the most popular social channels to the most effective ones, which can be seen in the following statistics: